Westinghouse Combustion Turbine Systems Division: The rise of US cogeneration and independent power markets

 As shown earlier the U.S. market for gas turbines enjoyed a substantial boom for simple cycle peaking units following the Northeast Blackout of 1965.
 And that, in turn, led to the advent, around 1970, of the popular pre-engineered combined cycle plant, such as the Westinghouse PACE and GE STAG (STeam And Gas) plants which enjoyed much early success in the early 1970s.
 There was much promise sustained growth in the gas turbine business.

 The breakout of the Arab-Israeli war of 1973 changed all of that.

 Following the war, Arab members of the Organization of Petroleum Exporting Countries (OPEC) imposed an embargo against the United States, and other countries in Europe and South Africa, in retaliation for the U.S. decision to re-supply the Israeli military.
 The almost immediate result of the embargo was severe shortages in target countries such as the US, and a steep rise in the global price, of oil and oil products.
 The U.S. had become increasingly dependent on imported oil and the embargo caused a major disruption of the national economy.
 First the Nixon administration, then the short-lived administration of Gerald Ford, and, finally, that of Jimmy Carter, all developed plans to increase domestic production and reduce the use of imported oil.

 At the same time, during the Jimmy Carter administration, there was a strong concerted move in the natural gas industry for deregulation, and a supply shortage of pipeline gas was created to punctuate their position.

 A direct result of all of this tumult in the energy supply chain was Jimmy Carter's National Energy Plan of 1977 and a declaration of Energy Independence.
 Legislation was introduced in the U.S. Congress aimed at establishing strict prohibitions and regulations aimed at achieving reductions in the use of both imported oil and natural gas.
 (This was written at time when there was a glut of both oil and natural gas in the U.S.)

 At the time there was clearly a strong pro-coal leaning in Congress, and coal, as the most abundant domestic energy source in the US, was being promoted as offering the way to achieve independence from imported oil.
 "King Coal" was in the driver's seat, and the future of coal-fired power generation seemed assured in spite of the environmental laws and regulations that had been passed only a few years earlier.

-After months and months of debate (much which this writer witnessed in person) the National Energy Act of 1978 was passed and proudly signed into law by Jimmy Carter.
+After months and months of debate the National Energy Act of 1978 was passed and proudly signed into law by Jimmy Carter.

 Two of the major provisions of the new energy legislation had profound impacts on the gas turbine industry: